A Unified Framework for Diffusion Model Unlearning with f-Divergence

 \paragraph{Fine-tuning techniques} Fine-tuning approaches modify the weights of a trained model.
-Many fine-tuning approaches share the common idea of aligning the target and anchor concepts by minimizing the KL divergence.
-Erased Stable Diffusion (ESD) \cite{gandikota2023erasing} (and other methods derived from it \cite{huang2024receler}) fine-tunes the model to align the probability distributions of the model's output fed with a target concept and a neutral concept.
-Concept Ablation (CAbl) \cite{kumari2023ablating} minimizes the MSE between the model's prediction corresponding to the target and anchor concept.
-With the goal of finding the best anchor concept, Bui et al. propose adversarial learning frameworks with a loss function comprising two MSE losses, and show that the best anchor concept should be semantically close to the target \cite{bui2024erasing, bui2025fantastic}.
-This knowledge is applied to design an MSE loss that shifts the target concept to semantically close concepts \cite{thakral2025fine}.
-While the previous algorithms are limited in using loss functions based on the KL divergence between the corresponding probability distributions, another line of work proposes to update the model weights in closed-form, leading to faster computations \cite{gandikota2024unified, gong2024reliable, lu2024mace}.
-These methods also target the minimization of the MSE, but the loss is formulated directly on the attention weights.
-However, these approaches are constrained in modifying cross-attention weights, while, in principle, distribution-based methods can update any network parameter and work for different models, such as flow-based generative models \cite{zhang2025minimalist}.
+These methods often rely on aligning the DM output corresponding to target and anchor concepts by minimizing the KL divergence.
+Erased Stable Diffusion (ESD) \cite{gandikota2023erasing} and its derivatives \cite{huang2024receler} fine-tune the model to align the output distributions conditioned on a target concept with those corresponding to a neutral concept.
+Concept Ablation (CAbl) \cite{kumari2023ablating} minimizes the MSE between the outputs of the model conditioned on target and superclass anchor concepts.
+With the goal of finding the best anchor concept, Bui et al. \citeyearpar{bui2024erasing, bui2025fantastic} propose adversarial learning frameworks with a loss function comprising two MSE losses, and show that the best anchor concept should be semantically close to the target.
+Thakral et al. \citeyearpar{thakral2025fine} apply this principle to design an MSE loss that shifts the target concept to semantically close concepts.
 Domain Correction (DoCo) \cite{wu2025unlearning} extends CAbl by using a GAN-based \cite{goodfellow2014generative} loss function.
 We show in Appendix \ref{sec:appendix_related} that DoCo and CAbl's loss functions can be obtained as special cases of the proposed $f$-DMU framework.
+Another set of works proposes to update the model weights in closed-form, leading to faster computations \cite{gandikota2024unified, gong2024reliable, lu2024mace}.
+These methods also target the minimization of the MSE, but the loss is formulated directly on the cross-attention weights.
+However, these approaches can be applied only to specific architectures, while, in contrast, divergence-based methods can update any network parameter and work for different models, such as flow-based generative models \cite{zhang2025minimalist}.